atishn/Kubernetes_Jenkins/README.md

 Visit http://localhost:5000/services to see a json list of the current pods Visit http://localhost:5000/sevices/<service_id> to see info for a specific pod

+## Shortcuts
+Visit http://localhost:5000/new/master to start a jenkins master pod with default configuration.
+Visit http://localhost:5000/new/slave to start a jenkins slave replicationController with default configuration